Amable-Valdes/Landmark-Recognition-with-Keras/README.md

 to test the Neural Network on your own computer desktop (Keras and TensorFlow needed).

 Also, you have a .h5 file with the last CNN trained.
 You can load it with Keras.

+In the "Dynamic Tests" folder you can watch the video where i show the Neural Network working.

+If you read any bad translation send me an email with the correct sentence (^.^)

 Thanks for read me!